nhaseley/groupchat-auth-nhaseley-yanaw02/README.md

 ## Acknowledgments

-Thank you so much to our wonderful CS1515 professor Peihan Miao and final project teaching assistant Nishchay Parashar (nishchayp) for their support on this project as well as throughout this semester!
+Thank you so much to our wonderful CS1515 professor Peihan Miao and final project teaching assistant Nishchay Parashar (Github: nishchayp) for their support on this project as well as throughout this semester!

 ## Disclaimer